-- If it is safe to do so, remove vehicles from roadway. - ?
-Exchange information with the other involved phone numbers, insurance and vehicle parties.
-(Names, drivers licence #, addresses, - If any, obtain names and phone numbers of independent witnesses. - Forthwith, attend with your vehicle at the CRC back of this pamphiet) most convenient to you.
-(Refer to the maps on - BRING YOUR DOCUMENTATION with you to the CRC (Driver's licence, ownership and insurance etc.).
+- If it is safe to do so, remove vehicles from - roadway.

+- Exchange information with the other involved phone numbers, insurance and vehicle parties: (Names, drivers licence #, addresses, particulars). - Ψ If any, obtain names and phone numbers of independent witnesses. - 4 Forthwith, attend with your vehicle at the CRC most convenient to you.
+(Refer to the maps on - ç BRING YOUR DOCUMENTATION with you to the CRC (Driver's licence, ownership and insurance etc.). back of this pamphiet)